aleksanry/aleksanry/README.md

 # 💫 About Me:
-I am an Embedded Systems Engineer and IT Technologist specializing in creating smart IoT solutions that bridge the gap between hardware and software.
+I am an Embedded Systems Engineer and Professor Technologist Assistant specializing in creating smart IoT solutions that bridge the gap between hardware and software.
 My work focuses on designing innovative, user-centric systems to address real-world challenges.
 As a researcher passionate about cyberpsychology, I integrate insights into human behavior to develop intelligent and impactful technologies that enhance connectivity and improve lives